aws/copilot-cli/site/content/docs/developing/secrets.en.md

     secretsmanager: 'mysql:password::'

   # Option 2.
 Refering to the secret by name, with the random 6-character suffix.
-  # If the secret name contains a hyphen (e.g. mysql-db instead of mysql), then you have to include the 6-character suffix.
+  # If the secret name contains a hyphen followed by 6 letters (e.g. mysql-dbconf instead of mysql), then you have to include the 6-character suffix.
 Otherwise, secretsmanager won't be able to find your secret.
   MYSQL_DB:
-    secretsmanager: 'demo/test/mysql-db-Yi6mvL'
+    secretsmanager: 'demo/test/mysql-dbconf-Vi3nwL'

   # Option 3.
 Alternatively, you can refer to the secret by ARN.
   DB: "'arn:aws:secretsmanager:us-west-2:111122223333:secret:demo/test/mysql-Yi6mvL'"